smit224/e-Commerce/README.md

-# e-Commerce
-Fully functional e-commerce website with frontend in React and backend in SpringBoot

 ## Introduction
 This e-commerce application is designed to provide a seamless online shopping experience.
 It features a robust backend built with Java and Spring Boot, a dynamic and user-friendly front end created with ReactJS, and a reliable PostgreSQL database.